aws-samples/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 	​apply ​{planName}​ plan
 	​apply international plan to my account
 	​apply travel plan to my account
+	​I want to add travel plans to my account
 	```

 1. For a request that has impact on the customer's account, you can leverage the **Confirmation Prompt** feature to confirm choices users have made before fulfilling the intent.